 ||Team Play (offense & defense) / "Lacrosse IQ"

-NVYLL Assessments are NOT tryouts.
+Assessments for our NVYLL Division teams are NOT tryouts.
 Coaches assess skill level to ensure the athlete is placed on a team and in a division commensurate with the athlete's skill.
 We have a place for ALL players.
 Some players not assessed to an NVYLL team will be recommended to play in the Local Recreation division to continue to build their skills for future years.

 5. What equipment does my son need?